Pilot officer: RAF usage

 The rank of pilot officer does not imply that the officer is aircrew.
-Following recent reforms to the Royal Air Force's promotion system, wherein previously, university graduates passed out of RAF Cranwell at a higher substantive rank than their non-graduate peers, pilot officer rank is now only applicable to ground branches.
+Following reforms to the Royal Air Force's promotion system, wherein previously, university graduates passed out of RAF Cranwell at a higher substantive rank than their non-graduate peers, pilot officer rank is now only applicable to ground branches.
 Aircrew and engineers receive their commissions as flying officers and skip the rank altogether.
 A ground branch officer will remain in the pilot officer rank for six months following commissioning, before an automatic promotion to flying officer.
 Because of the nature of phase II training (professional training after the phase I initial officer training), a pilot officer will generally spend time in rank on a further training course, and is not likely to be operationally active.

 Some students in the University Air Squadrons are promoted to the rank of acting pilot officer (which includes a week-long course at RAF Cranwell) as part of the leadership element of their squadron.
 UAS students wear pilot officer rank insignia with officer's headdress and are commissioned into the Volunteer Reserve.
 Pilot officers are more likely to be found in the CCF and Air Training Corps organisations of the VR(T) branch, because they are likely to spend far longer in rank than those serving in the RAF.